NathanDuPont/ChessEngine/src/README.md

 ## Creating Custom Agents

 Users can create their own agents within the `agents.py` file, located in the `src` directory.
-There are currently some samples in the file that can be used as reference or starting material.
+There are currently some samples in this file, as well as the `example_agents.py` file that can be used as reference or starting material.
 However, if you wish to create your own agent, you need to make sure to follow the below format:

 ```python
 class TODOAgent(BaseAgent):